 How to report your prescribed CE credits

-Once you complete a prescribed CQR CE activity, you can easily report it using ARRT’s online tool for CQR.
+Once you complete a prescribed CQR CE activity, you can easily report it using the ARRT ® online tool for CQR.
 Just follow the instructions and upload your documentation.
-ARRT will run a check for each of your reported activities.
+The ARRT ® organization will run a check for each of your reported activities.
 You can check the progress by going to the tool.

 What happens if someone is not able to complete the CQR process in time?

 If you are unable to complete the CQR process within your CQR compliance period, your certification and registration in that particular discipline will be discontinued.

 At Medical Professionals, we are proud of the work you do as a radiologic technologist and you should be, too.
 Think of CQR as a way to refresh your knowledge, build new skills, and contribute to your professional pride.

 We hope that you found this guide on the ARRT ® CQR process to be helpful.